binji/wasm-e2e/README.md

 19
 ```

 The script compiles the C source to v8-native binary format.
-The `wasm.js` file
-is used as a wrapper for loading WebAssembly binary modules in d8.